 Since 2001 an Advisory Board has existed to provide guidance and feedback on proposed and completed activities.
 Membership reflects the technology and disability landscape.
 Our advisory board is composed of government, wireless manufacturers and trade associations, consumer disability groups, and others.
 The Advisory Board commitment is to 1) ensure relevance of activities, 2) promote diffusion of innovative technologies generated or prototyped for people with disabilities, and 3) provide insight into trends and future directions for wireless technologies.
 The Board meets annually, with additional communications, to assist in strategic planning and to review overall progress.
 Members illuminate opportunities for greater coordination of activities with industry.
 Government and academic members share insights and opportunities that promote accessibility solutions for people with disabilities.
 2016-2021 membership includes industry partners who assist activities of the WIT RERC in four ways: 1) provide insight into trends that signify future directions for wireless technologies, 2) provide us with valuable feedback on research, development, and knowledge translation activities, 3) provide material resources (devices, software, software development kits) and technical support for RERC development efforts if need, and 4) establish partnership agreements for user research or to pursue transfer and commercialization of promising technology applications.

-- Bill Belt - Senior Director, Technology and Standard, Consumer Technology Association (CTA)
+- Rehan Ehsan - Senior Director, Technology and Standards, Consumer Technology Association (CTA)

 - Mike Jones, Ph.D. - Vice President of Research and Technology, Shepherd Center (Partner)

-- Karen Peltz Strauss - Deputy Chief, Consumer and Governmental Affairs Bureau, Liaison to the Wireless RERC, Federal Communications Commission
+- [Vacant] - Deputy Chief, Consumer, and Governmental Affairs Bureau, Liaison to the Wireless RERC, Federal Communications Commission